RhyFoRe/RhyFoRe/readme.md

 # RhyFoRe - Rhytms For Resistence

-## Update: We created a front-end it works and is mostly finished.
-We can soon spread this. :)
+## Update: We created a front-end it works the function is finished.
+We can soon spread this. :) Needs some polishing for sure.

+Test it by downloading the client-app-js html and run it locally on your computer.

 ### Hi people we are planning the RhyFoRe a software package to support your local protest, by enabling participants to sync their druming together.